Automatic differentiation for performing the Cauchy-Kovalevskaya procedure in Lax-Wendroff type discretizations

-We now test the LW-AD scheme for the 2-D compressible Euler equations, with one test consisting of a smooth analytical solution and another with a very strong bow shock.
-The first is the isentropic vortex test from~\cite{Yee1999,Spiegel2016} which is also described in~\cite{babbar2022lax,babbar2024admissibility}.
+where $\rho, p$ and $E$ denote the density, pressure and total energy of the gas, respectively and $(v_1, v_2)$ are Cartesian components of the fluid velocity.
+For a polytropic gas, an equation of state which leads to a closed system is given by $E = E(\rho, v_1, v_2, p) = \frac{p}{\gamma -1}+\frac{1}{2} \rho (v_1^2 + v_2^2)$, where $\gamma > 1$ is the adiabatic constant, that will be taken as $1.4$ in the numerical tests, which is the typical value for air.
+We will consider a test case consisting of a smooth analytical solution and another with a very strong bow shock.
+The smooth test is the isentropic vortex test from~\cite{Yee1999,Spiegel2016} which is also described in~\cite{babbar2022lax,babbar2024admissibility}.
 Figure~\ref{fig:2deuler} shows that the AD scheme gives optimal convergence rates for LW schemes with polynomial degrees $N=1,2,3,4,5$ and the fourth-order multiderivative Runge-Kutta FR scheme of~\cite{babbar2024multi} with polynomial degree $N=3$.
 The second test is a Mach 2000 astrophysical jet flow from~\cite{ha2005, zhang2010c}, also described in~\cite{babbar2024admissibility}.
 The density profile of the numerical solution is shown in Figure~\ref{fig:2deuler}b.

 The AD procedure also directly applies to problems involving curvilinear grids and has been implemented in the package \texttt{TrixiLW.jl}~\cite{babbar2024trixilw} using \texttt{Trixi.jl}~\cite{schlottkelakemper2021purely,schlottkelakemper2020trixi,ranocha2022adaptive} as a library.
-We observed optimal convergence rates and similar results as~\cite{babbar2025} (not shown to save space).
+We were these able to obtain similar results as in~\cite{babbar2025} using AD.

-We use the isentropic vortex setup for a wall-clock time (WCT) comparison between the approximate LW procedure (\textbf{ALW},~\eqref{eq:alw}) and the AD approach (\textbf{AD}, Algorithm~\ref{alg:ad}) on an Intel Xeon Gold 5320 CPU.
+We use the isentropic vortex setup for a wall-clock time (WCT) comparison between the approximate LW procedure (\textbf{FD},~\eqref{eq:alw}) and the AD approach (\textbf{AD}, Algorithm~\ref{alg:ad}) on an Intel Xeon Gold 5320 CPU (Table~\ref{tab:wct.intel}) and an Apple M3 CPU (Table~\ref{tab:wct.mac}).
 The WCT samples are taken by running the simulation thrice and taking the minimum to reduce noise.
-The results listed in Table~\ref{tab:wct} show that the performance of \textbf{AD} is slightly better than \textbf{ALW}.
-The performance by using \texttt{TaylorDiff.jl}~\cite{tan2022taylordiff,tan2022thesis} was between that of the approximate LW procedure and \texttt{Enzyme.jl} and is not shown to save space.
-We also obtain similar results on other CPUs, e.g., an Apple M3 CPU.